 - Unit 07: Whether it is better to excrete or recycle: That is the Question!

 - Unit 08: How does my horse keep going and going?
 And how do I know when he’s tired?

 - Unit 09: What Happens with Regular Exercise?
 Training Adaptations

 - Unit 10: How do I Monitor the Changes?

 - Unit 11: What Else is There?
 Nutritional guidelines and other assorted topics

 - Unit 12: Summary and Conclusion of the Course

-Students must be able to read English equivalent to the high school level.
+Students must be at least 18-years-old and able to read English equivalent to the high school level.